Athora190/CS246/Node/README.md

 	+ Complexity: O(n)

 ### Description:
-+ It is a data storage method for other data structures.
++ It is a data storage method for data structures.